carlosan1708/django-next/README.md

 # django-next
-Django-CRUD with Next JS Frontend (WIP)
+Django-CRUD with Next JS Frontend

+The following code was made in less than a day.
+It's a fast development that compresses a lot of features and tries to balance best practices, so there will be comments about potential improvements.

 This is using https://github.com/juanbenitezdev/django-rest-framework-crud as base and following this tutorial for Next Js.